Application open: 10 December 2019

 Please read these guidelines carefully before completing your application

-The veteran community comprises both serving and ex-serving members of the Australian Defence Force (ADF) and their families.
-In the ACT, the veteran community are an integral part of our city and bring a wealth of knowledge and expertise with them.
+The veteran community comprises both current serving and ex-serving members of the Australian Defence Force (ADF) and their families.
+In the ACT, the veteran community is an integral part of our city and brings a wealth of knowledge and expertise.

 Together, with their families, veterans may require support in areas such as employment, rehabilitation and recognition to assist with social inclusion, especially as they transition from the ADF.

-The Inclusion and Participation Division within the Community Services Directorate (CSD) is pleased to announce the 2018-19 2nd Round Veterans Grants Program (the Program).
+The Inclusion and Participation Division within the Community Services Directorate (CSD) is pleased to announce Round 2 of the 2019-20 Veterans Grant Program (the Program).

-The primary aim of the Program is to support veterans and their family’s wellbeing and social inclusion.
-To best meet the needs of the veteran community, a focus on ageing veterans, contemporary veterans and veterans families might be considered collectively or separately as the focus of the grant application.
+The primary aim of the Program is to support veterans and their families’ wellbeing and social inclusion.
+To best meet the needs of the veteran community, a focus on older veterans, contemporary veterans and veterans’ families might be considered collectively or separately as the focus of the grant application.

 Our funding priorities

 Applications are sought for projects in the following priority areas: